-Small Business Development Fund - Department for Industry and Skills (South Australia)
+Small Business Development Fund - Department for Industry and Skills (South Australia) Period of implementation: 2016-ongoing

 Small business grants were provided to seven agricultural businesses in 2016-17, and eight businesses in 2017-18 to support growth and development.
 Although this program exists for all businesses in the state, the declared amount is what was paid to out specifically to agricultural businesses.